reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

    must be forwarded to the cloud as well.
    Currently there is no way to tell thin-edge to just route some data internally and not forward those to the cloud.
    Since filtering and aggregation on the edge is a very common use-case, especially for local analytics, this is highly desired.
+1. Enable thin-edge plugins/components to register themselves with thin-edge by declaring their capabilities.
+   Child devices also should be able to do the same so that thin-edge is aware of the supported capabilities of each child device, for routing and management of commands meant for them.

 ## Assumptions